serverless/blog/posts/2017-08-17-serverless-v1.20.0.md

 ## Emit Conference

 [Emit](http://www.emitconference.com/) is today!
 We're meeting up at [The Pearl SF](http://thepearlsf.com/) to discuss the future of serverless architectures.
-We'll live-tweet from Emit at [@emitconf](https://twitter.com/emitconf) and [@goserverless](https://twitter.com/goserverless).
+Catch all the live-tweets with [#EmitConf](https://twitter.com/search?src=typd&q=%23emitconf), and/or follow Emit at [@emitconf](https://twitter.com/emitconf) and [@goserverless](https://twitter.com/goserverless).
 Subscribe to our newsletter to catch all the followup videos and blog posts.

 ## Serverless Examples